How to write a compelling personal essay, part one

 - Can I make it memorable from my first sentence on?
 Your topic doesn't have to be unique -- very few are -- but it does have to interest our admissions staff enough to make them remember you after days of reading hundreds of essays.

 Now craft an outline.
-No big deal, right?
+No big deal.
 You've done this hundreds of times.
-Think introduction (the big idea), supporting paragraphs (details, details, details), and conclusion (a thoughtful finish that will leave a good impression with our staff).
+Think introduction (give us a portriat of yourself and your topic), supporting paragraphs (details, details, details), and conclusion (a thoughtful finish that will leave a good impression with our staff).